-Do not use desmopressin together with certain diuretics (eg, furosemide, torsemide, Demadex®, Lasix®) or systemic or inhaled glucocorticoids (eg, dexamethasone, fluticasone, methylprednisolone, prednisolone, prednisone, Cortef®, Medrol®).
+Do not use this medicine together with certain diuretics (eg, furosemide, torsemide, Demadex®, Lasix®) or systemic or inhaled glucocorticoids (eg, dexamethasone, fluticasone, methylprednisolone, prednisolone, prednisone, Cortef®, Medrol®).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.